 Once you set up your company, make sure that your incorporator furnishes you with the right documents.
 You should receive all Incorporation documents once your company is set up.

 This is your checklist of company documents.
-Some of the documents might be irrelevant as you may not have need for them.
+Some of the documents might be irrelevant as you may not need them.
 Please go through the list and check what you have.

-2. Bylaws – It usually covers the internal proceedings of the company such as; the purpose of the organization, who its members are, how directors are elected, how meetings are conducted, and what kind of officers the organization will have and a description of their duties.
+2. Bylaws – They usually cover the internal proceedings of the company such as; the purpose of the organization, who its members are, how directors are elected, how meetings are conducted, and what kind of officers the organization will have and a description of their duties.

 3. Initial Organizational Resolutions of the Board of Directors – It determines that the company has been incorporated.
 It also states the appointment of the Officers and authorizes the issuance of shares to the Stockholders (If the shares have not been authorized in the Articles of Incorporation), among other things.

-5. EIN – this is the company tax identification number.
-It is different from the number issued from the Secretary of State.
+5. EIN – This is the company tax identification number.
+It is different from the number issued by the Secretary of State.
 The IRS Web site allows you to obtain an employer identification number once the Company is incorporated.

 3. Preferred Stocks (if any) – It is usually issued to Investors.

-4. Common Stocks (if any) – It is usually issued to Founders & Employees.
+4. Common Stocks (if any) – It is usually issued to Founders and Employees.

 6. Stock Ledger – This is a record of the current shareholder.
 We can call it the shareholder list.

-Once you decide to issue any ESO, make sure that every stocks options movement or initiative are properly recorded.
+Once you decide to issue any ESO, make sure that every stock options movement or initiative is properly recorded.

 1. Resolution of Directors stock option plan document – director’s written consent to adopt stock option plan

-2. Option Agreement – a contract used in investing that gives you the right to purchase an equity for an agreed upon price up to a certain time frame.
+2. Option Agreement – a contract used in investing that gives you the right to purchase equity for an agreed-upon price up to a certain time frame.

 3. Exercise Notice (Minutes or Resolution) – The receipt of an exercise notice by an option writer that requires him/her to sell the security in the case of a call option, or to buy the security.